matix64/falling-sand/README.md

 ## Usage

-If you're using Windows or Mac, you can play using the binaries from our [github releases](https://github.com/matix64/falling-sand/releases)
+If you're using Windows or Mac, you can play using the binaries from [github releases](https://github.com/matix64/falling-sand/releases)

 If you're on Linux or want to run the game from source: